Retirement Planning

 Get In Touch

-One of the most neglected retirement decisions is how and when to claim your Social Security benefits.
+If you’re here, you probably have more Social Security questions than answers.
+One of the most overlooked retirement decisions is how and when to claim your Social Security benefits.
 Many people take their best guess instead of meeting with a financial advisor and building a strategic plan.
-I can’t stress enough--Social Security is too important to base your choice on what people are saying around the water cooler.
+Social Security is too important to base your choice on what people are saying around the water cooler.

-Almost 90% of people 65 and older are collecting Social Security, making it an important topic for nearly every retiree.
-Let’s look at some common questions people have.
+Almost 90% of people 65 and older collect Social Security, making it an important topic for nearly every retiree.
+Let’s look at some common Social Security questions people have.

-Social Security plays a foundational role in retirement income.
-When it was established by Franklin D. Roosevelt in 1935, it was designed to replace part of a retiree’s income, but not all of it.
-Social Security was intended to work as one leg of a “three-legged stool” in retirement, meaning Social Security would complement company pensions and personal savings to provide a comprehensive retirement plan.
+Social Security is foundational in retirement income.
+When established by Franklin D. Roosevelt in 1935, it was designed to replace part of a retiree’s income, but not all of it.
+Social Security was intended to work as one leg of a “three-legged stool” in retirement.
+Social Security would complement company pensions and personal savings to provide a comprehensive retirement plan.

-Today, the average Social Security benefit is less than $20,000 per year, which is not enough for most retirees to live on.
-As companies have all but eliminated employee pensions, the third leg of the stool--personal savings and investments--is more important than ever.
+The average Social Security benefit is less than $20,000 per year, which is not enough for most retirees to live on.
+As companies have all but removed employee pensions, the third leg of the stool.
+Personal savings and investments is more important than ever.
 It’s also imperative for retirees to understand Social Security and maximize their benefits.

 Social Security was not meant to be taxed when the program was created nearly 90 years ago.
 However, taxes were imposed and increased throughout the years.
 Today, the Social Security Administration estimates more than half of beneficiaries are subject to taxes.
-Here’s the breakdown:
+Here’s the breakdown of Social Security benefits explained:

 Up to 50% of your benefits may be subject to income tax if: